Santhoshi129/Speech-Emotion-Recognisation/README.md

 3. **Machine Learning Model:**

-   - Implemented a deep learning model, specifically Convolutional Neural Networks (CNNs), for speech emotion recognition.
+   - Implemented a deep learning model for speech emotion recognition, specifically Convolutional Neural Networks (CNNs).

    - Trained the model on the preprocessed speech data, optimizing its architecture for optimal performance.

 4. **Model Performance:**

-   - Evaluated the model using metrics such as accuracy, precision, recall, and F1-score to measure its effectiveness in recognizing different emotions.
+   - Evaluated the model using accuracy, precision, recall, and F1-score metrics to measure its effectiveness in recognizing different emotions.

    - Achieved significant accuracy in emotion classification, showcasing the model's capability to distinguish between various emotional states in spoken language.